34775 Corporal BERNARD SAMUEL SCUFFHAM.

-At the time of Bernard's death the Division fought in the Arras offensive, one of the most important campaigns
+At the time of his death the 21st Division fought in the British Arras offensive.

-The British Army launched a large-scale attack at Arras as part of a master plan by new French Commander in Chief
+The British launched a large scale attack at Arras in support of a larger plan by the French.

-The British attack was against the formidable Hindenburg Line, to which the enemy had recently made a strategic withdrawal.
+It was against the formidable Hindenberg line to which the Germans had made a strategic withdrawal.

 The struggle continued on until May in several phases, opening with the Battle of Vimy and then the three Battles of the Scarpe (a river in that region). which was launched by General Douglas Haig to divert the Germans while the French General Neville attacked further South on the River Aisne.

 The final Battle of Bullecourt brought this "push" to an end and like all the others, it started well only to become bogged down in a stalemate with terrible loss of life.
 On average more men were killed per day than on the Somme in 1916.
 General Douglas Haig, later wrote that the offensive at Arras was to divert the Germans, while the French attacked further South on the Chemin des Dames.
 His main objective was to advance at Ypres in the offensive that he would launch in July.